 Apart from being home to lots of wonderful murals, Ajman Heritage District is fast becoming a restaurant and cafe destination.

 Turath is soon to open and the Viking Restaurant is a fine dining destination serving what they say is food that would have been eaten by the Vikings and offers a whole experience rather than just food.
-Reservation is required and it’s open evenings.
+Reservation is required and it open evenings only.

 There are also several coffee and tea shops such as Veiled in Black and Tea Lab.

-The museum in Ajman Fort has recently been redone with a wonderful new exhibition on the history of Ajman.
-I’ll be updating my post on Ajman Museum soon.
+The museum in Ajman Fort Museum has recently been redone with a wonderful new exhibition on the history of Ajman.

 History of Ajman